avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 all nucleotide sequences associated with colon cancer, follow these
 steps:

 #.
 Go to the NCBI website
    (`www.ncbi.nlm.nih.gov <http://www.ncbi.nlm.nih.gov>`_).
 #.
 As you want to search for nucleotide sequences, select
-   'Nucleotide' from the drop-down list beside the search box at the top right of the NCBI homepage.
+   'Nucleotide' from the drop-down list above the search box at the top of the NCBI homepage.
 #.
 Type **"colon cancer"** in the search box.
 Note that you need to
    include the inverted commas, ie. type **"colon cancer"** and not **colon cancer**.
 This is because if you type just **colon cancer**, the search will be for records that contain the words 'colon' or 'cancer' (not necessarily both words), while you want records that contain the phrase 'colon cancer'.
-Press 'Go'.
+Press 'Search'.
 #.
 The search results will include all nucleotide sequences for
    which the phrase 'colon cancer' appears somewhere in their NCBI records.
 The phrase may appear in the 'DEFINITION' field of the